YangHanlin/PyQt5-Demo/README.md

 The `.ui` files can be edited with Qt Designer, and `_form.py` files are the corresponding outputs of `pyuic` which converts `.ui` files into Python modules.

-To install Qt Designer, you can simply install an official Qt distribution, or you can install package `PyQt5-tools`:
+To install Qt Designer, you can install package `PyQt5-tools`, which also includes some other useful tools such as `pyuic` and `pyrcc`:

 ```bash
 pip install PyQt5-tools
 ```

+If you would only like Qt Designer and you’ve installed an official Qt distribution, you may have already had it.

 *PS: The user interface is ugly, isn’t it?*